 William Ware Theiss is best remembered as the designer of every costume worn in the 79 episodes that comprise the first Star Trek series.
 From Captain Kirk’s tunic to Edith Keeler’s dowdy dress to the now-infamous daring attire of almost all other female guest stars, Bill dressed them all.

-As his colleague of four years, two of them on Star Trek, Andrea Weaver put it, “Bill Theiss was a creative designer.
-His designs for Star Trek were original rather than distilled from other sources, or redefinitions of previous works.
+As his colleague of four years, two of them on Star Trek, Andrea Weaver later said, “Bill Theiss was a creative designer.
+His designs for Star Trek were original rather than distilled from other sources or redefinitions of previous works.
 This is what I appreciated about Bill Theiss.
 I thought that he was a truly unique and rare costume creator.”

-“They’re made of jumbo-weight spandex; the material swimwear is made from,” Theiss explained.
+“They’re made of jumbo-weight spandex; the material swimwear is made from,” he explained.
 “But I use the inside of the fabric, the dull side, as the garment’s top.”

 They’re a simple, uncomplicated design.
 I try not to make my designs too complex, visually.
 Simpler is more effective.

 I was brought in early that season to redesign new uniforms and it was really hard to do.
 They wanted things that didn’t stretch, didn’t hurt their shoulders and breathed, but still looked like spandex.
-So we kept trying to make these sleep, wool outfits.”
+So we kept trying to make these sleep, wool outfits.

-If you watch the first six or seven episodes, you’ll see the actors look like they’re in spandex outfits but they’re made of wool and the actors can’t move, they can’t raise their arms, they can’t do anything.”
+If you watch the first six or seven episodes, you’ll see the actors look like they’re in spandex outfits, but they’re made of wool and the actors can’t move, they can’t raise their arms, they can’t do anything.

-From Garfield, Judith Reeves-Stevens, Star Trek: The Next Generation — The Continuing Mission (1998) and “Star Trek II Costumes,” Star Trek: The Magazine 3, 05 (September 2002)
+Text adapted from Garfield and Judith Reeves-Stevens, Star Trek: The Next Generation — The Continuing Mission (1998) and “Star Trek II Costumes,” Star Trek: The Magazine 3, 05 (September 2002)